How to Fix the Hamachi Tunnel Problem on Windows?

 Solution 2: Restart the LogMeIn Hamachi Tunneling Engine Service

 An error regarding the LogMeIn Hamachi Tunneling Engine service may be preventing Hamachi from opening properly.
-Services can be restarted rather easily and this method is an easy one to perform by anyone!
+Services can be restarted rather easily, and this method is easy to perform by anyone!
 Make sure you follow the instructions below carefully to restart the LogMeIn Hamachi Tunneling Engine service!

 Running Services

-1. The alternative way is to open the Control Panel by locating it in the Start menu.
+1. An alternative way is to open the Control Panel by locating it in the Start menu.
 You can also search for it using the Start menu’s search button.

 Running Services from Control Panel

-1. Locate the LogMeIn Hamachi Tunneling Engine Service on the list, right-click on it and select Properties from the context menu which appears.
+1. Locate the LogMeIn Hamachi Tunneling Engine Service on the list, right-click on it, and select Properties from the context menu that appears.

 2. If the service is started (you can check that just next to the Service status message), you should stop it for now by clicking the Stop button in the middle of the window.
 If it is stopped, leave it stopped until we proceed.